Alex-Linhares/FARGonautica/README.md

 # Fluid Concepts & Creative Analogies

-Congratulations you have made it to the center of the internet!
+Congratulations you have made it to the center of the internet.

+Don't you just hate it when you get a new computer and you have to scour the entire internet in search of all the FARG projects yet once again?
+Haven't you always dreamt of that special place where you could get every single FARG project that's available?
+Now you can scream out the window that those days are gone!
+Enjoy your new life cloning this repo in your new computer, in your friends computers, in Apple stores, and much more!

 This repository has a number of goals: